waipingng/ML-course-pj1-fork/readme.md

 - Missing mortality data in sparsely populated counties due to confidentiality restrictions.

 ## Data Reproduction:
-- install additional package: pip install -r requirements.txt
+- install additional package: pip install -r `requirements.txt`
-- run preprocess.ipynb file for all pre-processing data.
+- run `reprocess.ipynb` file for all pre-processing data to conevrt the data to be ready for building models.
-- run pred.ipynb file for all prediction results.
+- run `pred.ipynb` file for all prediction results which are indivisually tuned.

 ## Modeling Approaches